-WebP impacts both your page load speed and Largest Contentful paint, both of which are important signals used by Google's ranking algorithm
+WebP impacts both your page load speed and Largest Contentful Paint (LCP), both of which are important signals used by Google's ranking algorithm

 Together with optimising image sizes, usage of WebP images is truly low-hanging fruit when it comes to SEO optimisations.

 There are several ways you can start using WebP formats: